chaoss/augur/docs/source/docker/getting-started.rst

 - ``augurlabs/augur:frontend``, our metrics visualization frontend (Experimental, will be replaced in the future)

 .. warning::
    The frontend is very out of date and will likely not work.
-It is still available however it is in the process of being replaced with an entirely new frontend so the old frontend is not being actively fixed.
+It is still available, but it is in the process of being replaced with an entirely new frontend so the old frontend is not being actively fixed.

 - ``augurlabs/augur:database``, an empty PostgreSQL database with the Augur schema installed
 - ``augurlabs/augur:test_data``, a PostgreSQL database loaded with the data used in our testing environment